elyashivderi17/Polynom-Project/README.md

 5.check if two monoms are equals.

-6. check if the monom is the zero monom.
+6.check if the monom is the zero monom.

-7. substract between two monoms with the same power.
+7.substract between two monoms with the same power.

-7. getCoef - help functions that get string that represent monom and find his coefficient.
+7.getCoef - help functions that get string that represent monom and find his coefficient.

-8. getPower - help functions that get string that represent monom and find his power.
+8.getPower - help functions that get string that represent monom and find his power.

-9. to string - return a string of the monom.
+9.to string - return a string of the monom.

 the class have 3 constructor: